How My Dad Helped Me Become a Stronger Woman

 I have a lot of fears but none relate to traveling and living abroad.
 As a mother, I think it’s important for my young son to learn that travel is nothing to fear.
 For me, it was my father who taught me about confronting fears, not just when traveling, but also in life.

 My dad, whose name was Jan, was a larger-than-life personality.
 He burned bright.
 He had a love for teaching, which he brought to his job as a building inspector and as a yoga instructor.
-He loved music and he loved to travel.
+In fact, he loved music and he loved to travel.
 He traveled around Virginia for his job, had been all around the United States and traveled to Europe.
 He also loved sports and fitness, regularly attended the local gym, coached softball for his church, and often went to Charlottesville, Virginia to watch the University of Virginia Cavaliers football team.

 I could always count on my dad to be my horror-movie-watching-yoga-workshop-going-day-trip-travel buddy.
 He guided me when I wanted to watch R-rated movies, answering my questions and making sure I was okay with the sex and violence splashed on the screen.
 When one of our favorite yoga teachers traveled to our hometown for a yoga workshop, we were the first to sign up.
 Dad coached me through doing a handstand, which I still can’t do very well, but at least with him, I could attempt it with a smile.